YanSong996/LENS2_Emulator_Reproducibility_Materials/Supplement/README_Supplement.md

 2. Model the deterministic components, evaluate mean trend $m_t(L_i,l_j)$ and sd $\sigma(L_i,l_j)$ for each grid point $(L_i,l_j)$, and plot Figure S9 (about 14.0 seconds for each grid point.
 We provide intermediate results "Res_Hatrho.csv", "Res_BetaAB.mat", and "Monthly_Sig.csv".)

 ### Figure S10 in Section S4.2
 Figure S10 illustrates inference results for stochastic components of the monthly data.
 Assume that we keep all the intermediate results of Figure S9.
-The total computational time is about  seconds without using the parallel.
+The total computational time is about 237107.2 seconds without using the parallel.
 All intermediate outputs can be found in sub-repository "Monthly/Outputs".

 1. Calculate stochastic components $Z_t^{(r)}(L_i,l_j)$  by detrending and rescaling (about 19.8 seconds)
 2. Do SHT with $Q=144$ for the stochastic component at each ensemble $r$ and time point $t$ (about 4.2 seconds for each ensemble r and each time point t.
 Without using the parallel, it will take about $4.2\times 7\times (86\times 12)=30340.8 seconds.)
 3. Calculate BIC values under different $Q$ values and plot Figure S10(a) (The major computation time is for calculating the inverse SHT.
 But this step takes time because it calculates the inverse SHT for each ensemble $r$, each time point $t$, and all candidates of $Q$.
 Take Q=90 as an example, which maximizes the computational time of inversing SHT, it takes about 0.9 seconds for each ensemble $t$ and time point $t$.
 If we run this step without doing parallel, we would take at most $0.9\times 7\times (86\times 12)\times (8+11+11)=195048 seconds.
 We provide intermediate results "BIC_land.csv", "BIC_ocean.csv", "BICd_land.csv", and "BICd_ocean.csv".)
-4. Calculate v^2(L_i,l_j) under Ql=36 and Qo=70 and plot Figure S10(b) (about )
+4. Calculate v^2(L_i,l_j) under Ql=36 and Qo=70 and plot Figure S10(b) (The major computational time is to calculate the inverse SHT with $Q=36$ and $70$ for each $r$ and $t$.
+It will take about $0.8\times 7\times 86\times 12=5779.2$ seconds without the parallel.
+We provide the intermediate result "v2hat.csv".)
+5. Do the real-valued transformation to SHT coefficients so that they are real values (about 2.8 seconds)
+6. Test the Gaussianity of the real-valued coefficients (about 6.7 seconds)
+7. Model the temporal dependence structure using a Tukey g-and-h autoregressive model with order $P=1$ and plot Figure S10(c) (about 5909.9 seconds without using the parallel)